 - Address and evaluate the relevance of Science Fiction to topical debates in science and society.

 We will meet for three hours every week, divided into a two-hour session (Monday) and a one-hour session (Thursday).
-Two-hour sessions will include a lecture component combined with discussion and possibly group work.
+Two-hour sessions will include a lecture component combined with discussion and group work.
 One-hour sessions will be more tutorial-style discussions and will include student presentations.
 Lectures will be pre-recorded and uploaded to Panopto and Moodle in advance to allow for more interactive learning during class meetings.
 Class meetings will not be recorded.

 The course will be assessed by 100% coursework, consisting of: